Little Shop of Horrors (musical): Early productions

-Off-Broadway
+1982 Off-Broadway

-The musical had its world premiere Off-Off-Broadway on May 6, 1982, at the Workshop of the Players Art Foundation (WPA Theatre), playing there until June 6, 1982.
-It opened Off-Broadway at the Orpheum Theatre in Manhattan's East Village on July 27, 1982.
-The production, directed by Ashman, with musical staging by Edie Cowan, was critically acclaimed and won several awards including the 1982–1983 Drama Desk Award for Outstanding Musical, as well as the New York Drama Critics Circle Award for Best Musical and the Outer Critics Circle Award.
-Howard Ashman wrote, in the introduction to the acting edition of the libretto, that the show "satirizes many things: science fiction, 'B' movies, musical comedy itself, and even the Faust legend".
-The cast starred Lee Wilkof as Seymour, Ellen Greene as Audrey, Hy Anzell as Mr. Mushnik, Franc Luz as Orin and the other small roles, Leilani Jones was a replacement as Chiffon, Ron Taylor as the voice of Audrey II, and Martin P. Robinson as the Audrey II puppeteer.
+The musical premiered off-off-Broadway, at the Workshop of the Players Art Foundation (WPA Theatre), playing there from May 6, 1982 to June 6, 1982.
+The show moved off-Broadway to the Orpheum Theatre in Manhattan's East Village, opening on July 27, 1982.
+The production, directed by Ashman, with musical staging by Edie Cowan, received generally positive critical reviews and won the 1982–1983 Drama Desk Award for Outstanding Musical, as well as the New York Drama Critics Circle Award for Best Musical and the Outer Critics Circle Award.
+In the original WPA cast were Lee Wilkof as Seymour, Ellen Greene as Audrey, Hy Anzell as Mr. Mushnik, Franc Luz as Orin, Jennifer Leigh Warren as Crystal, Sheila Kay Davis as Ronette and Leilani Jones as Chiffon; Ron Taylor was the voice of Audrey II, and Martin P. Robinson, the Audrey II puppeteer, designed the puppets.

 The production ran for five years.
-When it closed on November 1, 1987, after 2,209 performances, it was the third-longest running musical and the highest-grossing production in Off-Broadway history.
+When it closed on November 1, 1987, after 2,209 performances, it was the third-longest running musical and the highest-grossing production in off-Broadway history.
 Though a Broadway transfer had been proposed for the production, book writer Howard Ashman felt the show belonged where it was.
 Since it was not produced on Broadway, the original production was ineligible for the 1982 Tony Awards.
 The producers were the WPA Theatre, David Geffen, Cameron Mackintosh and the Shubert Organization.
-The Audrey II puppets were designed and operated by Martin P. Robinson.
+Ashman wrote, in the introduction to the acting edition of the libretto, that the show "satirizes ... science fiction, 'B' movies, musical comedy itself, and even the Faust legend".